Home Health vs. In-Home Care: What’s the Difference?

-Home health and in-home care are distinct services that support patients aging at home.
+Home health and in-home care are different services that support patients in aging healthily at home.
 Home health focuses on medical needs, while in-home care assists with daily living activities.
 Understanding these differences helps patients receive the right support for their health and independence at home.

 When supporting patients who wish to age comfortably at home, distinguishing between home health and in-home care can be key to effective patient support.
 These terms are sometimes used interchangeably, but each service addresses different needs in patient care.
 Let’s clarify the distinction, as understanding these differences can help guide patients and families to the right kind of support for their circumstances.